AndieWill510/tinydoor/Options/068-the-one-item-menu-was-never-the-whole-world.md

 -->

 # Option 5.6
-# The One-Item Menu Was Never the Whole World
+# The Trauma Response Was Never the Whole Set of Options

 ## A Way In

-When the body has been trained by pressure, it may offer the same old menu: mask, please, disappear, perform, freeze.
+When the body has been trained by trauma, it may offer the same old menu: fight, flight, freeze, fawn (people pleasing/masking falls in here).

 But the menu you were given was never the whole set of options.
-It was only the list you were once allowed to use.
+It was only the list of protective strategies that nature gave you.

 ## Pressure